 Outside influence comes both from culture and the media.
-There is a culture of the Nigerian way of doing things which believes fathers should be hands off and just pay bills or that raising children is the mothers job.
-Increasing reliance on domestic staff leads to exposure that influences the children.
+There is a culture of the Nigerian way of doing things that believe fathers should be hands-off and just pay bills or that raising children is the mother’s job.
+Increasing reliance on domestic staff leads to an exposure that influences the children.
 You must guard your home and ensure your values are being instilled.

-Everywhere you turn there is the influence from the internet and social media.
-We have a full fledged Selfie generation – have you been at the line in shoprite and suddenly someone in the line turns their smartphone into selfie mode and takes a picture to share on Instagram with the tag #FeelingMyself.
+Everywhere you turn there is the influence of the internet and social media.
+We have a full-fledged Selfie generation – have you been at the line in Shoprite and suddenly someone in the line turns their smartphone into selfie mode and takes a picture to share on Instagram with the tag #FeelingMyself.

-Corruption is at the height and it seems to have penetrated every level in the society.
+Corruption is at the height and it seems to have penetrated every level in society.
 Everywhere you turn there seems to be a story of stolen monies being retrieved.
-Lack of trust when it comes to dealing with a handyman, getting good quality products or getting a fair price for services all adds to the challenges.
+Lack of trust when it comes to dealing with a handyman, getting good quality products, or getting a fair price for services will add to the challenges.
 Raising children who are allergic to corruption starts from home.

 Lack of Infrastructure

 The funds that could be used to save for the future or to send your child to a better school are used to give yourself basic necessities.
-Bad roads, blocked drainage and gutters, lack of electricity are all reasons to feel stressed in any household.
+Bad roads, blocked drainage, and gutters, lack of electricity are all reasons to feel stressed in any household.
 When it rains it pours, roads and houses get flooded and cars get damaged.
-The poor supply of electricity means huge amounts of money is being pumped into purchasing petrol and diesel, every home needs to have power alternatives.
+The poor supply of electricity results in pumping of huge amounts of money into purchasing petrol and diesel; every home needs to have power alternatives.

 Raising a family and children is hard enough before you add in the peculiarities of raising children in Nigeria.
 There are no perfect answers except to focus on spending time on what matters and saving for the future the best way you can.